GW501516: Performance-enhancing drug

 Concerns were raised prior to the 2008 Beijing Olympics that GW501516 could be used by athletes as a performance-enhancing drug that was not currently controlled by regulations or detected by standard tests.
 One of the main researchers from the study on enhanced endurance consequently developed a urine test to detect the drug, and made it available to the International Olympic Committee.
 The World Anti-Doping Agency (WADA) developed a test for GW501516 and other related PPARδ modulators, and added such drugs to the prohibited list in 2009.

 GW501516 has been promoted on bodybuilding and athletics websites and by 2011 had already been available for some time on the black market.
 In 2011, it was reported to cost $1,000 for 10 g.
 In 2012, WADA recategorised GW501516 from a gene doping compound to a "hormone and metabolic modulator".

 In 2013, WADA took the rare step of warning potential users of the compound of the possible health risks, stating that "clinical approval has not, and will not be given for this substance"; the New Scientist attributed the warning to the risks of the drug causing cancer.

 A number of athletes have tested positive for GW501516.
 At the Vuelta Ciclista a Costa Rica in December 2012, four Costa Rican riders tested positive for GW501516.
 Three of them received two-year suspensions, while the fourth received 12 years as it was his second doping violation.
 In April 2013, Russian cyclist Valery Kaykov was suspended by cycling's governing body UCI after having tested positive for GW501516.
 Kaykov's team RusVelo dismissed him immediately and in May 2013, Venezuelan Miguel Ubeto was provisionally suspended by the Lampre team.
 In February 2014, Russian race walker Elena Lashmanova tested positive for GW501516.
 In April 2019, American heavyweight boxer Jarrell Miller tested positive for GW501516 which caused his challenge for Anthony Joshua's World Heavyweight titles to be cancelled.
 In December 2020, Miller was suspended for 2 years for repeated violations.
 In July 2022, the 2012 800m Olympic silver medalist from Botswana, Nijel Amos tested positive for GW501516 and was provisionally suspended just days before the 2022 World Athletics Championships.
-Surinam's Issam Asinga, who set the under-20 world track record in the men's 100 meters, was informed on Aug.
+Suriname's Issam Asinga, who set the under-20 world track record in the men's 100 meters, was informed on Aug.
 9, 2023 by the Athletics Integrity Unit that his July 18 drug test the prior month detected trace amounts of GW501516.
 Asinga has alleged in a suit filed in the Southern District of New York that Gatorade provided him with Gatorade Recovery Gummies at their awards ceremony one week earlier in Los Angeles tainted with GW501516.